Maternity Leave & Pay - Guidelines for Managers

 KIT days enable an employee on maternity leave to do up to a maximum of 10 days’ work as long as both the member of staff and the manager have agreed for this to happen and agreement has been reached on what work will be undertaken during this time.
 Any amount of work done on a KIT day counts as one KIT day from the 10 days allowance.
 Each KIT day and the work to be undertaken must be approved in advance by the line manager.
 The type of work may be normal day to day activity to assist the return to work process, enabling attendance at a conference, undertaking a training activity or attending a team meeting for example.
 KIT days do not normally involve working from home such as checking emails.

 Payment for KIT days is at normal daily rate (based on 1/260th of annual salary) and can be paid in either full or half days.
 If the employee is still receiving SMP this will not impact on or interrupt any SMP payments being made.
 KIT days are non-pensionable.

 Payment for KIT days will not exceed full pay, staff cannot be paid more than one day's pay - this applies if the member of staff works a KIT day when they are still in receipt of full pay via their maternity pay.
-If maternity pay has reduced to half plus SMP the employees pay will be increased up to her normal rate when a KIT day is used which means they will be paid for a half day at their daily rate in addition to SMP.
+If maternity pay has reduced to half plus SMP the employees pay will be increased up to her normal rate when a KIT day is used.
 If she is in the unpaid period of maternity leave or if she does not qualify for maternity pay, her normal rate will be processed in this event.
 This arrangement only applies to KIT days.